The Complete Guide to Deer Hunting in Texas

 Whitetail Deer

 Whitetail deer are the most prevalent and commonly hunted wild game in Texas.
-On average, about 500,000 whitetails are harvested each year, though in the 2017-18 season Texas Parks & Wildlife (TPWD) estimates that over 838,000 whitetails were taken.
+Over the last three seasons, an average of about 787,000 whitetails have been harvested each year.
+For the 2020-21 season, Texas Parks & Wildlife (TPWD) estimates that over 852,000 whitetails were taken.

 Whitetail deer are found in all parts of the state (in 252 of 254 counties), and the total population is made up of four distinct subspecies of the whitetail family: Texas whitetail (most common), Kansas whitetail (largest), Carmen Mountains whitetail (can’t be hunted in some areas), and the Avery Island whitetail (smallest).